kevinfiol/kevinfiol.github.io/content/blog/getting-rid-of-the-credential-helper-selector-on-git-for-windows.md

 # Getting rid of the Credential Helper Selector on Git for Windows

-If you're ever been tormented by the following pop-up when trying to push or pull from an HTTPS Git origin:
+If you've ever been tormented by the following pop-up when trying to push or pull from an HTTPS Git origin:

 ![Windows Credential Helper Selector](/img/blog/helper.jpg)